-Classic Waldorf salad made with bite size chunks of apples, celery, grapes, and walnuts.
-These simple ingredients are folded in a creamy dressing and served over bib lettuce.
+This waldorf salad recipe is made with bite size chunks of apples, celery, grapes, and walnuts.
+Fold these simple ingredients in a creamy dressing and serve over bib lettuce.
 Enjoy as a first course or light meal.

 Often times the simplest recipes are the best tasting, and should be on the menu often!